OpenSlides/openslides-datastore-service/docs/development.md

 ## Commands

 You can issue commands to the datastore on startup via the docker variable `COMMAND` (has to be given as a build argument to the docker file).
-The only currently supported command is `create_example_data` for the writer; this will fetch the [OpenSlides 4 example data](https://raw.githubusercontent.com/OpenSlides/OpenSlides/openslides4-dev/docs/example-data.json) and write it to the datastore.
+Currently only commands for the writer are supported.

+- `create_example_data`: this will fetch the [OpenSlides 4 example data](https://raw.githubusercontent.com/OpenSlides/OpenSlides/openslides4-dev/docs/example-data.json) and write it to the datastore.
+If any data is present already, the command will fail.
+- `truncate_db`: truncates the whole database.
+Useful for testing purposes. **Be careful to not delete any actual data with this!**